THE BEST ONLINE BIKE STORE RANKINGS

 First, because import fees are imposed by customs rather than stores, it’s not something I can use to compare stores.
 Second, because each country imposes import duties and taxes differently, at different rates, only above a certain declared product value, and irregularly or infrequently, it is difficult to include import charges in a rating system even when comparing stores based in one country versus another.

-First, the better stores work with shippers who have figured out how to work with customs to minimize or avoid charges.
-For example, some stores will break up sales and shipments of high priced items (like your front and rear wheels) or declare shipment values that are below the level that triggers customs involvement.
+First, the better online bike stores and places to buy bike parts online work with shippers who have figured out how to work with customs to minimize or avoid charges.
+For example, some stores will break up sales and shipments of high-priced items (like your front and rear wheels) or declare shipment values that are below the level that triggers customs involvement.
 You can do this too by keeping the total invoice on the items you purchase on any order below the amount that will trigger import charges.

 Also, some stores use shippers that have processes that move their packages through the system with little interruption.
 Living in the US, I have only ever had one package coming from overseas charged by customs.
 I stopped using that store!